Essex County Council: Future arrangements

-As part of proposed structural changes to local government in England that were set out in the English devolution white paper of December 2024, it was proposed that the Essex, including the unitary authority areas of Thurrock and Southend-on-Sea, be re-organised into two or three local authorities.
-Essex County Council leader Kevin Bentley confirmed that his council would ask the government to postpone local elections for the unitary and two-tier authorities of Essex to prepare for the county's reorganisation.
+Under the English devolution white paper of December 2024, it was proposed that the Essex, including the unitary authority areas of Thurrock and Southend-on-Sea, would be re-organised into two or three local authorities.
 Essex was accepted on to the priority programme in February 2025.

+In March 2026, the government announced local government reorganisation plans, which would have seen the county council abolished in 2028 and local government across Essex reorganised into five unitary authorities.
+These proposals were withdrawn in September 2026.